vincepr/gostart/apiServer/readme.md

-# go-project example folderstructure for a small server/api thingy
+# go-project example folderstructure for a small server/api

 - example folderstructure for a small server/api thingy